ArisC123/Cardoso-Data-Science-Portfolio/MLStreamlitApp/README.md

-# 📊 Machine Learning Streamlit App
+# 📊 Classification Machine Learning Streamlit App

 ## 🚀 Project Overview

-This Streamlit app allows users to interactively explore and train machine learning models on tabular datasets.
+This Streamlit app allows users to interactively explore and train **classification** machine learning models on tabular datasets.
 Users can upload their own CSV file or choose a built-in dataset (Titanic), preprocess the data, select features, and evaluate models with visual metrics like ROC curves and accuracy scores.

 ## 🛠️ Instructions